0n0w1c/Foundations/readme.md

 Features:
 Renamed to Foundations
 Added the foundation requirement for several entities, see changelog.txt for details
-The foundation requirement for gun turrets optional in the startup settings - provided by StephenBarnes
+The foundation requirement for gun turrets is optional in the startup settings - provided by StephenBarnes
-The foundation requirement for stone furnaces optional in the startup settings
+The foundation requirement for stone furnaces is optional in the startup settings

 Added support for [Krastorio 2](https://mods.factorio.com/mod/Krastorio2)
 Added support for [Fluidic Power](https://mods.factorio.com/mod/FluidicPower)